-- 38. Perceptions regarding the likelihood of misconduct or unethical behaviour differed greatly between components.
-Sixty-seven per cent of international civilian survey respondents indicated that abuse of authority was likely to occur in their mission, while about 36 per cent of uniformed components affirmed that this type of misconduct was likely to take place.
-Almost half of the survey respondents (44 per cent) believed that leaking of confidential information was likely in their mission (see figure 7). - 39.
-Key informants, including mission leaders in two missions, articulated deep concerns about fraud and corruption committed by mission personnel.
-Almost half (45 per cent) of international civilian survey respondents believed that fraud and corruption were likely to occur in their mission (see figure 7).
-Examples given included the unauthorized sale of mission property, the fraudulent sale of movement control documents for United Nations flights and demands for bribes to service vehicles or transport personal goods.
+36. Sixty-seven per cent of international civilian staff survey respondents indicated that abuse of authority was likely to occur in their mission, while about 36 per cent of uniformed components affirmed that this type of misconduct was likely to take place.
+Forty-four per cent of the survey respondents believed that confidential information was likely to be leaked in their mission.

+37. Key informants articulated deep concerns about fraud and corruption committed by mission personnel.
+Forty-five per cent of international civilian staff survey respondents believed that fraud and corruption were likely to occur in their mission.
+Examples given included the unauthorized sale of mission property, the fraudulent sale of movement control documents for United Nations flights and demands for bribes to service vehicles or to transport personal goods.
 In addition, key informants frequently referenced entitlement fraud and abuse of leave.
-Some sections were perceived as more prone to fraud and corruption.
+Some sections were perceived as more prone to fraud and corruption (see Figure IV).